velopert/react-webpack2-skeleton/README.md

    - Code splitting
    - Server rendering with express

+> NOTE:
 > Babel configuration is same as create-react-app
 > Code splitting only works in production mode

 ## Requirement